-After spending eight seasons in professional baseball with four Major League organizations, Brad Coon is entering his first year as a volunteer assistant coach for the Lipscomb Bisons on Jeff Forehand's staff after spending the previous two years as a volunteer assistant.
+After spending eight seasons in professional baseball with four Major League organizations, Brad Coon is entering his second year as a volunteer assistant coach for the Lipscomb Bisons on Jeff Forehand's staff after spending the previous two years as a volunteer assistant.

 Coon was a centerfield standout for Forehand at Trevecca Nazarene University in 2004-05 and was named the TranSouth Athletic Conference and NAIA Region XI Player of the Year in 2005.
 As a senior Coon hit .377 with four homeruns, 42 RBIs and stole 51-of-55 bases.
 For his career Coon swiped 96 of his 106 stolen base attempts, setting the school’s career mark in both categories.